 The property is now closed for winter.
 We look forward to welcoming you back on 10 February 2024.

 St Peter’s Church

-In 1791 his descendant, another Sir Robert Throckmorton, 4th Baronet, was laid to rest in this tomb.
+In 1791 his descendant, another Sir Robert Throckmorton, 4th Baronet, was laid to rest in the tomb instead.

 A family burial

-Also inside the church is the tomb which contains Sir George Throckmorton, son of the original Sir Robert, and his wife Katherine Vaux.
-Images of their 19 children can be seen on the cover of this tomb.
+Also inside the church is the tomb of Sir George Throckmorton, son of the original Sir Robert, and his wife Katherine Vaux.
+Images of their 19 children can be seen on the cover of the tomb.